Style Workshop Week 8: Source Your Wishlist

 Below is this week’s homework as completed by the Indyx Team.

-With that: you have now officially graduated from Indyx’s Style Workshop!
+And with that: you have now officially graduated from Indyx’s Style Workshop!
 Congratulations!
 We would like to remind you to look back on the intentions you set eight weeks ago.
 You’ll be surprised by how far you’ve come and proud of actually sticking to this process.
 Welcome to the “9% Club”.

 We always welcome you to revisit any of these lessons and your homework’s when you need a refresh.
 For now, we hope you enjoy your new clarity on your personal style and a decluttered wardrobe, both digital and physical.